yifan8/moment_estimation_incomplete_tensor_decomposition/README.md

 # About
-This is an implementation of the algorithms in Moment Estimation for Nonparametric Mixture Models through Implicit Tensor Decomposition by Yifan Zhang and Joe Kileel.
+This is an implementation of the algorithms in <ins>Moment Estimation for Nonparametric Mixture Models through Implicit Tensor Decomposition<\ins> by Yifan Zhang and Joe Kileel.
 The name (METC) stands for Moment Estimation through Tensor Completion.

 ## Required Python Package:
 * Numpy